US Star Pacific Wrecks Your donation today supports the next 15 years

 John C. Durand adds:

 "The story of Lt.
 Durand is poignant.
 He married his college sweetheart just before his unit was shipped to Australia.
 After the war his widow, Dorothy married another airman that both Lt.
 Durand and she probably knew as both men were from Wisconsin and apparently attended flight school together.
 Dorothy lived out her life in California and had three children by her second husband, but I’ve been unable to contact them.
 Somewhere in my research I learned, although I can’t remember where now that Dorothy appears to have made a trip to New Guinea after the war to try to discover Lt.
 Durand’s gravesite.
-Despite extensive research I have yet to discover a photograph of Lt.
-Durand in uniform.
-Any help in this matter will be much appreciated.
-Lt.
 Durand was an only child, and his extended family was not large, there appear to be no surviving relatives who might have known Lt.
-Durand before his death."
+Durand before his death.
+If we have a relationship, I have not yet discovered it, although I've tried.
+My line of Durands came from French Canada, and settled in the Midwest, and were Catholics.
+Another line of Durands came directly from France to the East Coast, and were Protestants.
+Although I don't know, I suspect that Lt.
+Durand came from the Protestant Durands."

 References

-Thanks to Damian Waters, Edward Rogers and Michael Claringbould for additional information.
+Thanks to John C. Durand, Edward Rogers and Michael Claringbould for additional information

 Contribute Information